-Description Use the D3 parameterization by Grimme for a given xc-functional.
+Use the D3 parameterization by Grimme for a given xc-functional.
 Accepts the same values as the -func command line option of the official dftd3 program.
 Note: the naming convention is different from elsewhere in the AMS suite.
 For example, BLYP should be called b-lyp.

-Description The all parameter.
+The a1 parameter.
 Only used if Damping is set to BJ.
-If set, it overwrites the all value for the chosen functional.
+If set, it overwrites the a1 value for the chosen functional.

-Description The a2 parameter.
+The a2 parameter.
 Only used if Damping is set to BJ.
 If set, it overwrites the a2 value for the chosen functional.

-Description The s6 parameter, global scaling parameter.
+The s6 parameter, global scaling parameter.
 If set, it overwrites the s6 value for the chosen functional.

-Description The s8 parameter.
+The s8 parameter.
 If set, it overwrites the s8 value for the chosen functional.